drnice/Spark-Streaming/README.md

 This will launch client application which is waiting for Spark Streaming program to connect

-Now launch the Spark-Streaming application (note have to change host name)
+Now in another terminal launch the Spark-Streaming application (note have to change host name)
 $SPARK_HOME/bin/spark-submit --class DRSpark.streaming.ScalaFirstStreamingExample --master spark://<HOSTNAME>:7077 Spark-Streaming.jar

+At this point the client and spark streaming application will connect over port 9087 (hardcoded in code) and from client any data you write via standard in will get absorb in spark stream.